-Dr. Charlotte O'Byrne travelled to Iloilo in The Philippines in between the fourth and fifth years of her medical degree.
+Dr. Charlotte O'Byrne travelled to Iloilo in The Philippines for her medical elective in between the fourth and fifth years of her medical degree.
 We interviewed her to see how it all started, and asked her how her time overseas helped her get to where she is today.

-Joe: So let's start right at the beginnning.
+Joe: So let's start right at the beginning.
 What was it, if you can remember, that made you want to study medicine?

 Charlotte: I know it’s a cliché, but it started at a young age.

 I remember starting high school and having my first science lesson and loving it.
 I loved science more than any other subject and I was quite good at it.
 That’s probably where it all started.

 I’ve also been a performer since I was young.
 I’ve always danced and been in musicals.
 In the end, I was torn between wanting to perform and loving science.
 But when I started thinking about medicine, I realised it put the communication and people skills I’d learned through performing together with the science.

 I think I must have been 12 or 13 when I first formed thoughts of becoming a doctor.